harness/developer-hub/release-notes/continuous-delivery.md

 ## November

-### Version 1.64.0
+### Version 1.64.6

 #### New features and enhancements

-- Harness now supports **Approval APIs**, allowing users to approve or reject Harness **Manual Approval** steps using Service Account tokens.
+- Approval APIs now support Service Account tokens for approving or rejecting Harness Manual Approval steps.
+For more information, go to Harness [Using Approval API](/docs/platform/approvals/adding-harness-approval-stages#using-the-approvals-api-with-service-account-authentication).
 (CDS-97580, ZD-64388)

 - Harness now supports webhooks configured with **GitLab System Hooks** to trigger pipelines.
+For more information, go to Harness [GitLab System Hooks](/docs/platform/triggers/triggers-reference/#gitlab-system-hooks).
 (CDS-95423)

 - Harness now supports self-hosted Bitbucket OAuth tokens for the Git Experience.
+For more information, go to Harness [Bitbucket Configuration](/docs/platform/git-experience/oauth-integration/).
 (CDS-95417)

-- The Harness platform has been updated with the Kubernetes SDK (v18.0 to v21.0) and Helm SDK (v3.12 to v3.13).
+- The Harness platform has been updated with the Kubernetes SDK (v18.0 to v21.0) and Helm SDK. (v3.12 to v3.13).

-- Harness now supports deployment of **Azure Functions**.
-(CDS-51900)

-- Harness has introduced supports for **Canary** and **Blue-Green** Deployment strategies with Helm Charts.
+- Harness has introduced native supports for **Canary** and **Blue-Green** Deployment strategies with Helm Chart deployments.
+For more information, go to Harness [Helm Chart deployments](/docs/category/helm-step-reference/).
 (CDS-35715)

 - Harness now supports for enabling metrics in ASG deployments.
 (CDS-99276)

 - Harness now detects the failure state of CRDs in the Kubernetes Apply step when CRDs behave like jobs.
 (CDS-98761)

 - You can now specify the environment using **Expressions** in the GitOps pipeline.
+For more information, go to Harness [GitOps documentation](/docs/continuous-delivery/gitops/pr-pipelines/#create-the-pr-pipeline).
 (CDS-97523)

 - Template name suggestions are now available as part of the **ServiceNow Creation** step.
-(CDS-97672, ZD-64772)
+For more information, go to [Harness documentation](/docs/continuous-delivery/x-platform-cd-features/cd-steps/ticketing-systems/create-service-now-tickets-in-cd-stages/#create-from-form-template) (CDS-97672, ZD-64772)

 #### Fixed issues